fusion809/fusion809.github.io-old2/pages/glossary.md

 * **Deb**: the package format used by Debian's dpkg package manager.
 * **PC**: **Personal computer**.
 Can be a desktop or laptop, does not matter if it once ran OS X or Windows, still to me it is a PC.
 * **RPM**: [**RPM Package Manager**](http://rpm.org/), originally **Red Hat Package Manager**.
 This is the name of both a package manager and the package format used by this package manager.

+## Footnotes
+[^1]: Such as CentOS, Debian, Fedora, Mageia, openSUSE Leap, OS X, Ubuntu, Windows NT, *etc.*
+[^2]: Usually assigned a release number, e.g., Fedora 22, Fedora 23, Ubuntu 15.04, Ubuntu 15.10, *etc.*
+[^3]: Like its ISO, which one can place on a live CD or USB.
+[^4]: Which for some systems have an *upgrade existing system* option.
+I am using italics to highlight the fact that quite often different terminology will be used in the installer, if such an option even exists.
+[^5]: I know this can be done for Fedora, openSUSE and Ubuntu.